on an image to view one of our pop culture

 many to take up the pen.

-and the Far East.
-But he is most remembered
+in Africa, Australia and the Far East.
+But he

-Italy and Latin America even by those who
+throughout Italy and Latin America even by those

 like his many novels, Salgari’s autobiography

-failed out of The Naval Institute.
-He made
+actually failed out of The Naval Institute.
+He

-a merchant ship.
-When he came back, he showed
+merchant ship.
+When he came back, he showed his

-in the Far East, artifacts he had purchased
+the Far East, artifacts he had purchased from

-The legend had begun; a legend he would
+had begun; a legend he would promote and defend

 for the rest of his life.

-La Nuova Arena in 1882.
-The following year,
+Arena in 1882.
+The following year, he published

-of love and adventure that saw the birth
+Malesia, a tale of love and adventure that

-on himself.
-It would later be edited and
+adventurer based on himself.
+It would later be

 translated into numerous languages and become